Virginity auction: Notable virginity auction reports

 In chronological order, virginity auctions which have received substantial news reporting include:

 Cathy Cobblerson (likely fictional)

 The 4 January 2004, issue of the Weekly World News reported that 24-year-old American Cathy Cobblerson was selling her virginity on an auction website, and hoped to receive US$100,000 to pay off her debts.
 However, the Weekly World News was a largely fictional publication; the front-page headline in the same issue announced that Noah's Ark had been discovered in Iraq.
 The Cobblerson auction was subsequently mentioned in the Rosie Reid auction coverage by the News of the World later the same month.
-No proof that the Cobblerson auction was real has ever been provided; although, it has been mentioned in later articles listing past virginity auctions.
+No proof that the Cobblerson auction was real has ever been provided; it has, however, been mentioned in later articles listing past virginity auctions.

 Rosie Reid (claimed to be completed by British tabloid)

 In late January 2004, the British tabloid News of the World reported that 18-year-old lesbian Rosie Reid was auctioning her virginity to pay for her school tuition.
 She initially listed the auction on eBay, posting: "Eighteen-year-old university student looking to sell virginity.
 Never lost it due to lesbianism.
 Will bung in free massage if you are any good.
 Picture on request."
 The NOTW article also stated that eBay had removed the auction after three days, and a separate website was being set up to continue the auction.
 That website described Rosie as an "18-year old lesbian (muff diver) virgin", and told bidders "You are bidding for a prime piece.
 18 years young, NO PREVIOUS OWNERS!
 Shipping will be covered by the vendor, item is non refundable.
 This product may contain traces of nuts."
 The site highlighted the lack of financial support available to students like her.
 The NOTW subsequently reported in March 2004 that Rosie had sold her virginity for £8,400 to a 44-year-old BT engineer and divorced father of two children, and that she and her partner were upset by the experience.
 A BT employee located by the British press denied any involvement in the matter.
 In May 2004, it was reported that a film company owned by Madonna was working on a movie about Rosie's story, though nothing further about the project was ever reported.